 Adwords offers another option to help you come up with your long tail keywords.
 Their pay per click keyword planner gives you lists of keywords you can research, and use in your campaigns.
 If you’ve never used it before, here are a few tips:

-Start with 2 word keyphrases to begin your search.
+A good Pay Per Click strategy should start with 2 word keyphrases to begin your search.
 This gives you a nice root to play with, and will return several related terms.
 Make a list of those keyphrases, because you’ll want to search them as well.
 The further you drill down with each keyphrase, the more long tail keywords you’ll discover for the campaign.

 Choose long tail keywords with at least 4 words.
 For instance: noise canceling stereo speakers for kids, dog training Labrador puppies, or plus size women’s tops.
 The more specific your keyword is, the more likely it is to give you results, at a low cost per click.